maxnz/csinparallel-gen/README.md

-# HD Image pi-gen
+# HD Image Generation using `pi-gen`
-This is a set of files that configure pi-gen to create a custom image for Hardware Design.
+This is a set of files that configure `pi-gen` to create a custom image for Hardware Design.

 ## Requirements